 - Know that prices could vary based on your location and season.

 - All of the prices are for standard features for that make and model.
 Some models have upgrades such as ‘Sport’, ‘Touring’, and more that are not included here to keep it simple.

 - Also, there are other what feels like extra charges you can expect to pay that I walk through at the bottom.

 - I have categorized the scooter by engine size range by small at 50cc, medium at 125-200cc, and large at 200+.
 You will see the estimated top speed ranges in the category title, as well, as a frame of reference.

-- Inside of the engine size categories, each scooter is listed in ascending order from the cheapest to most expensive.
+- Inside the engine size categories, each scooter is listed in ascending order from the cheapest to the most expensive.

 - MSRP = Manufacturers Suggested Retail Price

 - ‘i’ designations in the model name indicate electronic fuel injection, but a scooter with fuel injection may not actually get that designation.
 It is all up to the manufacturers, so I have labeled all models with an asterisk * to help.

 How Much a 50cc Moped Costs (~30 mph range)